 Phone: (860) 424-3774 or (860) 595-7469

 Hartford, Connecticut 06106

-For any questions about protecting working farmland, please contact Elisabeth Moore, Project Director at the Connecticut Farmland Trust, at email@example.com.
+For questions about protecting working farmland, please contact Elisabeth Moore, Executive Director at the Connecticut Farmland Trust, at email@example.com.

 Content Last Updated: May 2023